Icabod66/LibUTF/docs/utf/choosing_a_utf_library.md

 Use the following guide to decide which class of UTF or Unicode library best fits your needs.

-In LibUTF, strict handling means adherence to the UTF standard, with any deviation treated as a failure rather than silently corrected.

 - If you want Unicode text to "just work" and do not need control over encoding or diagnostics at a low level, use the facilities provided by your language runtime.